 The reason why we choose the Inception-V3 architecture is that the Inception-V3 has provided several design principles to scale up convolutional networks.
-This guidance can lead to high performance vision networks that have a relatively modest computation cost compared to simpler, more monolithic architectures.
+This guidance can lead to high performance vision networks that have a relatively modest computation cost compared to simpler and more monolithic architectures.
 This might prove to be helpful in systems for detecting relatively small objects [15].

-It is reasonable that a lower dimensional layer can be used to regularize the training of the source classifier and prevent overfitting to the particular nuances of the source distribution.
+It is reasonable that a lower dimensional layer can be used to regularize the training of the source classifier to prevent overfitting to the particular nuances of the source distribution.
 Therefore, we froze lower layers before linear layer, and fine-tune the fully connected layers after the frozen layers.

-In this paper, the binarized image is used to train and test the model to resolve the dataset bias problem.
-But the another challenge is that the target domain has just limited labeled samples.
+In this paper, the binary images are used to train and test the model to solve the dataset bias problem.
+But another challenge is that the target domain has limited labeled samples.
 If we use these samples directly to train the model, it is prone to problematic.

 Table 1.
 The outline of the proposed network architecture of Inception-V3